imvickykumar999/Download-Reels/README.md

 ### To download audio, copy this part.
 ![image](https://user-images.githubusercontent.com/50515418/218238598-4b501eb8-5242-496f-bd3d-c208a7d8f86a.png)

-- Paste in new tab to open video.
+- Paste in new tab to open audio link.
 - Press 3 dots on right and press download.

 ------------------------------